clientProposal/docxEditor/README.md

 __To run__

-Download the repo, install the node_modules, create a .env file with your key as PDFTRONKEY and from the first level of the directory: npm run dev
+Download the repo, install the node_modules, create a .env file with your key as PDFTRONKEY (find [here](https://dev.apryse.com/) when logged in) and from the first level of the directory: npm run dev